glonor/dncs-http3/README.md

 certbot certonly --standalone --non-interactive --agree-tos -d your.domain.com -m your@email.com
 ```

+This command generates two file: `fullchain.pem` and `privkey.pem` that must be placed in `docker/certs` directory.
+These files have been omitted for security reasons.

 #### Web-server image

 In the `docker` directory we can find a file named `Dockerfile`, this file contains all the commands needed to build the Docker image.